DigitalCloud/advanced-notifications/README.md

 # Laravel Advanced Notifications
 This package allows you to manage system notifications in a database.

+## Description
+When working with systems which dealing with large number of customers, notification management become kind of complex issue, and a notifications management tool will be appreciated.
+Here we introduce a powerful tool which allow you to manage notifications for your system. we offer api for enable and disable notifications on many levels as the following
+* you can disable notification globally, so the system will no longer send notifications of this type.
+* you can disable a notification channel globally, so the system will no longer send notification on this channel.
+* you can disable notification for a specific notifiable object on a specific notifications and/or channels.

 ## Installation

 You can install the package via composer: